25prabhu10/notes/docs/Languages/JavaScript/Angular/Angular.md

 ### TypeScript

-To learn more see this document [TypeScript Doc](../TypeScript/TypeScript.md).
+To learn more see this document [TypeScript](../TypeScript/TypeScript.md)

 ### How dose Angular start?